Gavriil1/CI_PP3_BJ/README.md

 #### Game

-When the user click "RUN Program"
-He is welcomed to the game.
-The game informs him that he is going to play a game of 10 rounds.
-Website informs him that results of the game will be saved to Excel.
+When the user clicks "RUN Program," they are welcomed to the game.
+The game informs them that they are going to play a game of 10 rounds.
+The website informs them that the results of the game will be saved to Excel.

-After the user has an option to press 0 to see game manual,  or to press any other key to start a game.
+Afterward, the user has the option to press 0 to see the game manual or press any other key to start the game.

-When the game starts the user receives 2 cards and see both of them.
-Casino also receives two cards but player can see only 1 of them.
+Once the game starts, the user receives 2 cards and can see both of them.
+The casino also receives two cards, but the player can only see 1 of them.

 After user has an option to take an additional card.
 If player receive an additional card we have three outcomes
 1. Player SUm  > 21.
 In this situation the player loses